Discrimination against men

+Discrimination against men refers to gender-based inequality, bias, or disadvantage affecting men or boys, as well as disproportionately adverse outcomes.

-Discrimination against men based on gender has been observed in various areas, for example in the health and education sectors due to stereotypes that men are dangerous to women and children.
+Such discrimination has been observed in various areas, for example in the health and education sectors.
 In the legal system, men on average receive higher rates of incarceration and longer sentences than women for similar crimes.
 Research on sexism against men has been limited, and the topic is little discussed due to cultural biases.

 Terminology

 Discrimination against men is sometimes called reverse sexism.
 Philosopher David Benatar uses the term "second sexism".

 Societal attitudes

 Researchers Alice Eagly and Antonio Mladinik introduced the women-are-wonderful effect in 1994 after they found that both men and women tend to attribute positive traits to women, with women showing a much more pronounced bias.
 Positive traits were attributed to men by both sexes too, but to a much lesser extent.
 They found this trend in their 1989 and 1991 studies, which used questionnaires distributed to students in the United States.

 In an online survey conducted by Ipsos between 2022 and 2023, 48% of people believed that the promotion of women's rights has gone as far as discriminating against men.
 Conservative commentators sometimes claim there is a "war" on men and boys.
 Richard V. Reeves, author of the book Of Boys and Men, writes that a third of American men believe that they are discriminated against, and that South Korean men in their twenties are twice as likely to believe that discrimination against men is more severe than discrimination against women.
 According to Reeves, this is false, and men's problems are the result of broader societal shifts, not deliberate discrimination.